Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Kashiwara-Malgrange filtration on coherent -modules

 Given a subset $S\subset \{1,...,n\}$, we denote $D_S=\sum_{i\in S}D_i$.
 For any such $D_S$, we denote

 Further, we say that $\mathbf{b}< \mathbf{a}$ if $b_i<a_i$ for all $i$.
 We denote

-In general, the $n$ filtrations $V^{D_i}_\bullet$ do not behave well between each other, in the sense that when we look $V^{D_1}_\bullet$ as a filtration on $V^{D_2}_0\mathcal{M}$, it does not have good strictness conditions as in Definition \ref{D:KM-filtration on H}.
-However, if $\mathcal{M}$ is a strict coherent $\widetilde{\mathscr{D}}_X$-module of normal crossing type respect to $D$, then locally we have the following strictness relations (\cite[3.11.
-Proposition.]{Sa90}, \cite[Lemma 11.2.11.]{SS16})
+In general, the $n$ filtrations $V^{D_i}_\bullet$ do not behave well between each other, in the sense that, when we look $V^{D_1}_\bullet$ as a filtration on $V^{D_2}_0\mathcal{M}$, it does not have good strictness conditions as in Definition \ref{D:KM-filtration on H}.
+This motivates us to make the following definition, which will be essentially used in proving our main results. \begin{definition} Notations as above, we say that $\mathbf{V}^D_\bullet$, the multi-indexed Kashiwara-Malgrange filtration with respect to $D$ on $\mathcal{M}$ is \emph{V-compatible} if locally, we have the following strictness relations

 where